CoderDojoTC/arduino/README.md

 Advanced Labs
 =======
-You are limited by the labs in the SparkFun inventors kit.
-Feel free to bring your own sensors and displays and the mentors will work with you to figure out how to use them.
+You are not limited by the labs in the SparkFun inventors kit.
+Feel free to bring your own sensors and displays.
+Learning how to use the popular WS2811 addressible LED strips (NeoPixels) is a great example of a fun lab.
+The mentors will work with you to figure out how to use them.